NativeScript/docs-v7/docs/ui/theme.md

 The code above is enough to create a custom skin with blue accent and a pink `ActionBar`.

-> **Note:** When creating a custom skin you don't need to import any other file than `~@nativescript/theme/index` and it should be imported after you make changes to the variables!
+> **Note:** When creating custom skin you don't need to import any other file than `~@nativescript/theme/index` and it should be introduced after you make changes to the variables!

 Here is a list of all variables that can be changed.